Data Submission - Statewide Planning and Research Cooperative System (SPARCS)

 Multiple vendors throughout the state represent New York's hospitals and medical institutions.
 Several of these groups access and/or submit patient data to SPARCS as a service to its clients.
 For facilities utilizing this benefit, SPARCS requires written notification from both organizations.

-The completed form DOH-4388 should be e-mailed to firstname.lastname@example.org.
+The completed form DOH-4388 should be mailed to SPARCS Operations, or e-mailed to email@example.com.

 - Data Agreement Notification Form (DOH-4388)